dubo-dubon-duponey/docker-images/README.md

 ### Slim base distro

-All of your images use Debian `buster-slim` as a base - the only exception being nodejs projects (using a `dubnium-buster` base).
+All of your images use a single base image (both for runtime and build): Debian (`buster-slim`) as a base - the only exception being nodejs projects (using a `dubnium-buster` base).
 While Alpine is certainly a very good distro and a reasonable choice, musl is still problematic in a number of cases, and the community size and available packages are not up-to-par with Debian.